clux/modul8/docs/modularity.md

 Clearly this is advantageous.

-Having found this pattern very useful, but also noticing how repeating this pattern on several libraries pollutes our application code folder with meaningless files, a modul8 extension has been made in 0.3.0 to allow automatic creation of these arbiters in the internal module system by using the `arbiters()` call.
+Having found this pattern very useful, but also noticing how repeating this pattern on several libraries pollutes our application code folder with meaningless files, a modul8 extension was created early on to allow automatic creation of these arbiters in the internal module system by using the `arbiters()` call.
 This example could be automated by chaining on `arbiters().add('jQuery', ['jQuery', '$'])`.
 See the [API docs](api.html) for more details.

+### DOM Dependence
-Note that modul8 only allows one domain to be DOM dependent (the application domain), so with correct usage - i.e. not just using that domain - you might not have any big revelations there anyway.
-You are likely going to have `require('jQuery')` in most places.
-But if you just find some areas that do not use it, and as a result move those files to an environment agnostic domain, then this has in my book, been a success.
+Note that modul8 only allows one domain to be DOM dependent (the application domain), and from the start you are likely going to have
+`require('jQuery')` in many places there.
+But if you just find some areas that do not use it, and as a result move logic to an environment agnostic domain, then it has clearly improved your code enough for me to consider this project a success.

-If you can efficiently separate code on the domain level, try to keep above advice in mind (always aim to factor out behavior into small loosely coupled modules), then you are already good on your way to resolving spaghetti hell.
-The rest is tackling the correct signaling model for your events.
+If you can efficiently separate code on the domain level, try to keep above advice in mind - always aim to factor out behavior into small loosely coupled modules - then you are already well on your way to resolving spaghetti hell.
+The rest is getting the correct signaling model for your events to your controllers/controller style entities.
-And for that there are MVC/MVVM frameworms of varying sizes.

 Good luck.
 Hopefully this is useful on some level.